Dansby Swanson Player Props: Cubs vs. Athletics

-The Chicago Cubs, including Dansby Swanson (hitting .293 in his past 10 games, with two doubles, five walks and three RBI), take on starter Kyle Muller and the Oakland Athletics at Oakland-Alameda County Coliseum, Monday at 9:40 PM ET.
+After batting .275 with a double, six walks and three RBI in his past 10 games, Dansby Swanson and the Chicago Cubs take on the Oakland Athletics (who will start Ken Waldichuk) at 9:40 PM ET on Tuesday.

-In his last game, he had three hits (going 3-for-5 with a double) against the Dodgers.
+In his most recent game, he had two hits (going 2-for-4) against the Athletics.

 Dansby Swanson Game Info & Props vs. the Athletics